ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "I'll introduce you to my dog," said Hero.

-Brent followed Hero into a dark room adjacent to the kitchen, the laundry room.
+Brent followed Hero into a dark room adjacent to the kitchen.

 "Here she is.
 Helsa."